sikaeducation/curriculum/201/standards/add-interactivity/topics/data-structures-trees/README.md

 # Data Structures: Trees

-One of the more common and useful data structures to learn is trees.
+A common and useful data structure for web developers is trees.

 ## Anatomy of a Tree